Home

 From around 300 BC the Greek language became the speaking language in much of the world, even the Jews in the Roman Empire spoke (Koine) Greek, the common language spoken among the people, which is different than the higher form of classical Greek.

 The first translation of the Hebrew Scriptures into the Greek language is said to be at the request of Ptolemy II of Egypt, 284–246 BCE.
-In the Letter of Aristeas, who was counselled by his chief librarian Demetrios of Phaleron to collect (by purchase or to copy) all the books in the world.
+In the Letter of Aristeas, who was counseled by his chief librarian Demetrios of Phaleron to collect (by purchase or to copy) all the books in the world.
 This included a request to have the Hebrew law books translated into Greek, adding this translation into the great library at Alexandria.
 He wrote a letter to Eleazar, the high priest at Jerusalem who was asked to choose six men from each of the twelve tribes.
 70 Jewish scholars learned in the Torah were enlisted to translate the Hebrew into Greek.
 On arrival at Alexandria, the translators were greeted by the king and given a sumptuous banquet.
 They were then given separate secluded housing on the island of Pharos to do their translating.

 This story then bends to legendary proportions.
 When the 70 (or 72) translators completed they emerged they independently rendered identical versions.
 Which makes this very supernatural!